-For simmer, Thermador has the lowest at 100°F on a few burners with an on/off simmer, while BlueStar offers a 130°F precise simmer.
-Wolf's dual-stacked burners offer 500 BTU on all burners with a consistent simmer.
+For simmering, Thermador has the lowest at 100°F on a few burners with an on/off simmer, while BlueStar offers a 130°F precise simmer.
+Wolf's dual-stacked burners offer 500 BTU with a consistent simmer on all burners.

 Wolf has the best grill because infrared is hot and simple to clean.
 Their griddle is better, but Thermador is easier to clean.

-BlueStar and Viking off gas grills and griddles.
+BlueStar and Viking offer gas grills and griddles.
 It's not as powerful as infrared, but you can control the temperature.

 A Note About Pricing